Lisilin87/arkui/README.md

 ### Response:

-We appreciate the reviewer’s attention to the practical deployment of the system.
+We thank the reviewer for emphasizing real-world applicability.
 Our tests on an RTX 3090 platform show that the inference latency of the locally deployed model can be controlled within the range of a few seconds, which generally meets practical requirements.
 However, to further enhance user experience—ideally reducing latency to under one second—optimizing inference speed is indeed one of the key directions for our future work.

 | Models       | LLaMa3-8b | Qwen2.5-7B | Mistral-7B | Gemma2-9B | Deepseek-V3 | GPT-4o |
 |--------------|-----------|------------|------------|-----------|--------------|--------|